Game of the Century (college football): 1946 Army vs. Notre Dame

 Despite the high-scoring and much-hyped offenses, the game ended in a scoreless tie, with each school's best chance at a scoring drive coming back-to-back: Tucker intercepting Lujack, and Lujack then making a touchdown-saving tackle on Blanchard a few plays later.
 Notre Dame's defense did something no other team had ever done — it held the famous "Touchdown Twins", Blanchard and Davis, to a total of 79 yards.
 As an indication of how the defense of both teams dominated, seven linemen in that game were nominated for Lineman of the Week honors in the weekly Associated Press poll.
 Joe Steffy, an Army guard who helped shut down the Notre Dame running game, won the honor, followed closely by Notre Dame right tackle George Sullivan and freshman lineman Jim Martin who helped stifle Army's running attack and dropped Davis on consecutive plays for losses totalling 17 yards.
 Both Notre Dame coach Frank Leahy and Army coach Earl Blaik called the game "a terrific battle of defenses."

-Both teams would finish the season undefeated with this one tie, but it was Notre Dame that was awarded the national championship by the Associated Press, with Army coming in second.
+Both team finished the season undefeated with this one tie, but it was Notre Dame that was awarded the national championship by the Associated Press, with Army coming in second.
 Neither school accepted bowl bids during that era, although a bowl loss would not have affected the national championship outcome since these were named before the postseason bowls in this era.
 Army declined an invitation to play in the 1947 Rose Bowl.
 The Army Black Knights / Cadets / the Corps Football media guide lists the 1946 team as national champions.

 With Blanchard, Davis and Tucker having graduated, Army's winning streak would be broken the next year, by Columbia University.
 Notre Dame would not lose until early in the 1950 season.
 Sporting News named the 1944–45 Army Black Knights / Cadets / the Corps and 1946 Fighting Irish the second and fifth greatest teams of the 20th century respectively.